-- 1. When the EERP and/or the Board has identified a failure in meeting a PEQAB Standard and there has been no credible commitment from the institution for a change which would meet the Standard, the Board would, if recommending consent, recommend a condition of consent. - 2.
-When the EERP and/or the Board has identified a failure in meeting a PEQAB Standard, and there has been a credible commitment from the institution for a change, the Board would accept the commitment without recommending a condition of consent if - The institution has a track record of meeting similar commitments - The institution has the resources to meet the commitment.
+- 1. When the EERP with the Board's concurrence or the Board itself has identified a failure in meeting a PEQAB Standard and there has been no credible commitment from the organization for a change which would meet the Standard, the Board would, if recommending consent, recommend a condition of consent. - 2.
+When the EERP with the Board's concurrence or the Board itself has identified a failure in meeting a PEQAB Standard, and there has been a credible commitment from the organization for a change, the Board would accept the commitment without recommending a condition of consent if - The institution has a track record of meeting similar commitments - The institution has the resources to meet the commitment.